abdullah9sa/YouProc/README.md

 2-un-zip the file

-3-open "chrome-packed-version" folder and then drag and drop "ChromeExtension.crx" into "chrome://extensions/" page in the browser
+3-open "chrome://extensions/" page in the browser , and then click load unpacked , select the unziped folder

 the extension now is installed ,